rkh/hansi/README.md

 ## General Usage

-The main API entree point are `Hansi.render(input)` , which will generate a colorized string, depending on the input, and `Hansi[input]`, which will give you a color object.
+The main API entry points are `Hansi.render(input)` , which will generate a colorized string, depending on the input, and `Hansi[input]`, which will give you a color object.
 You can use Hansi for your purposes by just using one of the two, but they give you different levels of access.

 The following code: